-The next step for 58-year-old Clark is to compete in the Nationals in June.
+The next step for 58-year-old Clark is to compete in the National Senior Olympics in Birmingham, Alabama, in June.
 But she is quick to say that she is not podium-driven.
 Instead, riding for Clark is more about the adventure—about doing something new and meeting new people.

 “I’m just rolling with the punches,” she says rather incredulously.
 “I didn’t expect to make it this far.
 But I like to push myself.
 I think that comes with having a birth defect; I’m always trying to prove myself, always trying to do better.
 Always trying to show that this isn’t going to stop me from enjoying my life.”